 The term of office for any Trustee is four years, save that this time limit shall not apply to the Principal.
 Subject to remaining eligible to be a particular type of Trustee, any Trustee may be re-appointed or re-elected.
-The Trustees shall each school year at the first meeting in that year, elect a Chairman and a Vice Chairman from among their number.
+The Trustees shall prior to the start of each school year elect a Chairman and a Vice Chairman from among their number to serve for that year.